Why Crash Diets Crash

 27 – 29

 35 – 39

 Weight Control Begins With BIA

-We use the latest technology to determine an accurate picture of your health, based on more than just general weight alone.
+Dr. Tanaka uses the latest technology to determine an accurate picture of your health, based on more than just general weight alone.
 Bio Impedance Analysis (BIA) is a measure of your body’s composition and reflects your overall health.
 BIA estimates the percentage of lean muscle tissue in your body and other essential biological markers of health.